MarcosValens/TFG_Ready_Full/README.md

 ## Structure

-In order for this project to work you must create the following files and folders:
+In order for this project to work you must have the following files and folders (they are included in the repository already):

 * **mongo** (Folder).
-It's important to create this folder because it will store all the data from MongoDB to your computer.
+It's important to have this folder because it will store all the data from MongoDB to your computer.

 * **static** (Folder).
-This folder will be used to create the images that users will upload there to.
+This folder will be used to create and store the images that users will upload there to.
-* **default_avatar.jpg** (File-image).
-This image must go to the **static** folder at the root level.
-This image is the default profile image that users will get if they didn't login with a google account.
-You can find any on google, just **make sure it's a jpg** and the name is **default_avatar**, without any capitals.

 * **.env** (File-environment).
 This file must be at the root of this folder.
 Check .env.sample file here.

 * **env** (Folder).
 This folder will contain a **.env** file which will be used by the front-end client.
 Check it's own **.env.sample**.

 ***
 ## Running it
-To run this project, first you have to type in the terminal to ensure you are up to date with the versions on the hub.
+To run this project, first you have to type in the terminal to ensure you are up to date with the versions on the hub
 ```
 docker-compose pull
 ```

-Finally, run this command for full application logging.
+Finally, run this command for full application logging
 ```
 docker-compose up
 ```

-If you don't want any logging and you just want it to run in the background run it in detached mode by using the following command.
+If you don't want any logging, and you just want it to run in the background, simply run it in detached mode by using the following command
 ```
 docker-compose up -d
 ```